makiwebdeveloper/webbshoppen/README.md

 Event Tracking in Javascript gives us the possibility to handle user interaction and dynamics of website content.
 We can handle a wide range of events from mouse, keyboard, forms, windows, media, that includes clicks, doubleclick, mousemove, keypress, submit scrolling, play, stop etc. and more.
 This gives us a great understanding with posibility to develop our website to a more interactive and dynamic website.

 While event tracking gives us a better understanding and possibility to develop user interaction, event tracking also comes with limitations such as performance issue.
-This can happen if we use to many eventhandlers, especially using many dom-element.
+This can happen if we dont manage eventhandlers properly, especially events that propogate through the DOM hieracrhy (bubbling or capturing).

 ## Disadvantages
 - Limited interaction for users.